Aantonjoe12/house-price-analysis-/README.md

 library(readxl)

 data<-read_excel("Zoom/Real estate valuation data set EDA task .xlsx")
+#replace brackets with where the excel file containing the data is.
 #used the readx1 package and read_excel command to bring the excel data into r

 colnames(data)<- c("No","Transaction_date","House_age","Distance_MRT",